 This year, 75 girls have been undertaking volunteering programmes and community projects, and many have already indicated that they will be continuing with the projects next year when they are in Year 13.

-For Off the Fence, the Roedean catering department prepares 50 additional portions of the girls’ lunch each Thursday, and these are delivered to the charity that day – the homeless people who receive the meals are incredibly grateful, and particularly so because the meals are not simply left-overs, but have been specifically cooked for them.
+For Off the Fence, the Roedean catering department prepares 100 additional portions of the girls’ lunch each week, on Tuesdays and Thursdays, and these are delivered to the charity that day – the homeless people who receive the meals are incredibly grateful, and particularly so because the meals are not simply left-overs, but have been specifically cooked for them.

 The School supports 10 girls from different countries around the world through the organisation PlanUK, which has a focus on girls’ education around the world.
 Given Roedean’s founding ethos, this is particularly appropriate, and each students’ contribution is only £3 per year to support all 10.